wisdom2608/Learn-Terraform/Terraform-Template-File/README.md

-## How To Load Multiple Scripts To EC2 instance Using Terraform
+## Terraform Template File
-🔹 These scripts will run automatically when an EC2 instance boots for the first time.
+🔹 Terraform `template_file` helps to upload multiple scripts to EC2 instance.
+The scripts uploaded will run automatically when an EC2 instance boots for the first time.
+The `template_file` is defined using the `data` block.

 Please read carefully, and then pratice the **example** that follows.